tdsticks/django_cookiercutter_template/README.md

 4. Additional brew packages (optional)
    - graphviz - https://formulae.brew.sh/formula/graphviz
       > brew install graphviz
+5. Create you virtual environment
+    >
+    > pyenv virtual environment {Python version} {FakeProject}
+    >
+    - Example:
+    >
+    > pyenv virtual environment 3.10.0 FakeProject

 > **TIP**
 >
 > Add an alias for your Mac virtual environment and project folder, as so:
 >
 > > alias abc="pyenv deactivate; source /Users/{username}/.pyenv/versions/3.10.0/envs/FakeProject/bin/activate; cd ~/Projects/FakeProject/dev/"

-5. Once the above is installed and setup, run:
+6. Once the above is installed and setup, run:
     > pip install --upgrade pip

-6. Determine if you want a more simple Django setup or to use Cookiecutter.
+7. Determine if you want a more simple Django setup or to use Cookiecutter.
 If you just want the simple setup, then install the main requirements file.
 Otherwise, proceed down to the Cookiecutter section.
     > pip install -r requirements_simple.txt